Get all the latest data for Casablanca

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research before making any decisions.
+This is not financial or investment advice, because we do not know your personal situation and you should do your own research before buying property in Casablanca.

 Is it smart to buy now in Casablanca, or should I wait as of 2026?